SIGTechnologies/sigtech-python/README.md

 # SigTech Python SDK
-The SigTech Python SDK is designed to simplify the usage of the SigTech API for backtesting investment strategies by providing a higher-level, object-oriented method of interfacing with the API.
+The SigTech Python SDK is designed to simplify the usage of the SigTech APIs for backtesting investment strategies by providing a higher-level, object-oriented method of interfacing with our APIs.
 With this SDK, you can easily test and view the performance of historical strategies.

 #### Key Features
-- Provides a higher-level object-based interface for convenient interaction with the SigTech API.
+- Provides a higher-level object-based interface for convenient interaction with the SigTech APIs.
 - Simplifies the creation of advanced trading strategies by providing methods which simulate rolling future strategies, basket strategies, and more.
 - Interfaces with SigTech's collection of historical performance data, enabling accurate backtesting and performance metrics for analysis and visualization.